 - Follow this application-led curriculum, designed in line with advice from industrial partners, which emphasises an understanding of the concepts and theories that underpin the theory, as well as its practical application within the real-world

 - Enjoy high quality teaching, supported by practical laboratory and group activities, with state-of-the-art hardware and software facilities and excellent technical support

-This programme aims to be an interface between University and industry, by providing appropriate training to our students, in interpersonal and leadership skills, in addition to the traditional technical skills explored in the modules and industrial placement.
+This programme aims to be an interface between University and industry.
+It provides appropriate training to our students in interpersonal and leadership skills as well as the traditional technical skills explored in the modules and industrial placement*.

 Fees and funding